fbpx

 What Are The Benefits Of Provisional Applications?

 Inventors have 1 year from a public disclosure of their invention to file a patent application.
-If an inventor is not ready to pay for, prepare, and file a nonprovisional patent, they can instead file a provisional patent.
+If an inventor is not ready to pay for, prepare, and file a nonprovisional utility patent, they can instead file a provisional patent.
 A provisional provides an applicant the right to file a nonprovisional claiming priority to the provisional within 1 year.
 Thus, the provisional can act as a 1 year extension of time.

 Provisional applications are also filed for the patent pending status.
 This status is valuable when pitching a sale or licensing deal for an invention.